seperman/deepdiff/README.md

 # ChangeLog

+- v4-0-5: found a tiny bug in Python formatting of numbers in scientific notation.
+Added a workaround.
 - v4-0-4: Adding ignore_string_case and ignore_type_subclasses
 - v4-0-3: Adding versionbump tool for release
 - v4-0-2: Fixing installation issue where rst files are missing.